0jayer/DriveInOne/README.md

 ---

-## Roadmap
+## Current Status

-- [x] Google Drive integration
+DriveInOne is now a working end-to-end cloud-storage distribution app with:

-- [x] Dropbox integration with OAuth refresh tokens
+- Google Drive and Dropbox OAuth linking from the web UI
+- Multi-account support for the same user
-- [x] Greedy multi-provider file distribution
+- Upload distribution across multiple providers
-- [x] Chunk upload and reassembly
+- Chunked download and reassembly
-- [x] SHA-256 integrity verification
-- [x] PostgreSQL metadata storage
-- [x] Parallel uploads
-- [x] Full test suite with CI/CD
-- [x] Multi-user support with accounts and JWT sessions
+- Integrity verification and download progress in the dashboard
-- [x] FastAPI web backend
+- A fully tested FastAPI backend and frontend flow

-- [x] Web-based OAuth linking for Google Drive and Dropbox
-- [x] Web UI — login/signup, storage dashboard, drag-and-drop upload, file list
-- [ ] File download from the web UI (API endpoint in progress)
-- [ ] Disconnect/unlink a provider from the web UI
-- [ ] OneDrive integration
-- [ ] File search across all providers
-- [ ] AI-assisted storage management (exploratory)
+No further roadmap items are planned for this version.

 ---